jackiehjm/stx-docs/doc/source/cli_ref/system.rst

 ******************************

 The following set of commands enables display of services running on the |prod|
-controllers/masters.
+controllers.
 Optional services can be enabled or disabled using these commands.

 ``servicenode-list``